styrowolf/pdf2image/README.md

 ```

 ## Changelog
-- Reviewed all occurences of `.unwrap()`, removed unnecessary ones and added comments detailing why it is safe to call (Thank you @qarmin!).
+- Reviewed all occurences of `.unwrap()`, refactored unnecessary ones to return errors and added comments detailing why it is safe to call (Thank you @qarmin!).

 ## License